arthur-e/flux-client/README.md

 Carbon Data Explorer Web Client
 =================================

+Check out our [demo video](https://vimeo.com/129796671) to see the Carbon Data Explorer in action.

 Overview
 ---------------------------------

 The Carbon Data Explorer Web Client ("flux-client") is a JavaScript web application.
-The application was written using the `ExtJS` and `D3.js` frameworks.
+The application was written using the ExtJS and D3.js frameworks.
 When built, it is portable to any web server and can be run on any modern web browser (though [Google Chrome](https://www.google.com/chrome/browser/) is recommended).